Goat Lees Maths Curriculum

 Mastery approach in teaching Mathematics at Goat Lees Primary School

 At Goat Lees Primary School, we have taken a new approach to our teaching of Mathematics called “Teaching for Mastery in Mathematics”.
-This approach links strongly with the updated National Curriculum which was introduced in 2014.
+If you would like to read our rationale as to why we teach in the way that we do, please click here.

 Why are we using this approach?